-Tom Chittenden, DPhil, PhD, PStat is Senior Vice President of Data Sciences for the United Sigma Intelligence Association.
+Tom Chittenden, DPhil, PhD, PStat is the Vice President of Data Sciences for the United Sigma Intelligence Association.

 Dr. Chittenden is an Omega Society Fellow with over 25 years of experimental and theoretical research experience.
 Dr. Chittenden is an Accredited Professional Statistician™ with the American Statistical Association.
 He holds academic faculty appointments at Boston Children’s Hospital and the Harvard Medical School.